objcio/articles/2014-10-10-receipt-validation.md

 To test receipt validation on OS X, go through the following steps:

-- Launch the application from the Finder. *Do **not** launch it from Xcode, otherwise the `launchd` daemon cannot trigger the receipt retrieval.
+- Launch the application from the Finder. _Do **not** launch it from Xcode_, otherwise the `launchd` daemon cannot trigger the receipt retrieval.
 - The missing receipt should make the application exit with code 173.
 This will trigger the request for a valid receipt.
 An App Store login window should appear; use the test account credentials to sign-in and retrieve the test receipt.
 - If the credentials are valid and the bundle information match the one you entered, then a receipt is generated and installed in the application bundle.
 After the receipt is retrieved, the application is re-launched automatically.